aldefouw/redcap_cypress/README.md

       ....

+## Running Your Tests

+### Opening Cypress

+To run the tests in the Cypress debug environment, issue the following command at the root of your test folder:

+`npx cypress open`

+A Cypress window will open and you can select which specs you'd like to run.

+### Headless Mode

+After your test suite is mature, it will be faster to run your tests in headless mode.
+To do so, issue the following comand:

+`npx cypress run`

 ## Known Limitations and Areas for Improvement

 This Test Framework template is a good start, but there are some known areas that could be improved.